Yelp/dumb-init/README.md

    `wait()`-ing on orphaned zombie processes.

-   Of course, most processes *won't* `wait()` on random processes that happen to become attached to it, so containers often end with dozens of zombies rooted at PID 1.
+   Of course, most processes *won't* `wait()` on random processes that happen to become attached to them, so containers often end with dozens of zombies rooted at PID 1.